 Supply chain management (SCM) curriculum integrates topics from manufacturing operations, purchasing, transportation and physical distribution into a unified program.
 The SCM major field requirements include three required courses as well as selections from multiple sets of elective courses.View Requirements

 At least nine credits of elective courses must be completed outside the Broad College.
 The total number of elective credits needed for graduation will vary based upon the student’s major.
-View our list of electives popular with Broad students, or visit the MSU Schedule of Courses for other options available in the current semester.
+View our list of electives popular with Broad students.

 Students must complete a minimum of 120 credits (123 credits if credit for MTH 1825 was earned at MSU) to be eligible for graduation.